catherinepope/papermod/content/workshops/resources/writing-a-narrative-cv.md

 - Funding call
 - Narrative CV outline
 - Narrative CV example
-- Using the OCAR structure to create related narratives
+- Using the OCAR structure to create multi-level narratives
 - Writing your Personal Statement

 ## After the workshop